peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   Entity Configuration, either in the top-level `jwks` claim as defined in Section 3 of [OPENID-FED] or referenced by the `signed_jwks_uri`, `jwks_uri`, or `jwks` claims in the entity metadata as defined in Section 5.2.1 of [OPENID-FED].
-If the Requestor provides a `kid` value in its challenge response, only keys (JWKs) in the Entity Configuration with a matching `kid` value are considered.
+Since the Requestor MUST provide a `kid` value in its challenge response, only keys (JWKs) in the Entity Configuration with a matching `kid` value are considered.